Elise Mertens: 2025: Two singles titles, fifth major doubles title

 As second seed, Mertens reached the final at the Hobart International, defeating Nuria Párrizas Díaz, Renata Zarazúa, Veronika Kudermetova and Maya Joint.
 She lost the championship match to McCartney Kessler, in three sets.

 Seeded second at the Singapore Open, Mertens recorded wins over Taylor Townsend, Tatjana Maria, sixth seed Camila Osorio and fourth seed Wang Xinyu to make it through to the final, where she defeated Ann Li to claim her ninth WTA title.

 Partnering Veronika Kudermetova, she finished runner-up at the Madrid Open, losing to Sorana Cîrstea and Anna Kalinskaya in the final.
 They also reached the final of the Italian Open in Rome, falling to Sara Errani and Jasmine Paolini, in straight sets.

 She won her 10th singles title at the Rosmalen Open saving eleven match points en route to the title, thus equaling the record for match points saved to win a tennis tour-level match this century, set in 2001 at the French Open by Zsófia Gubacsi, who also went on to win her match.

 At Wimbledon, partnering with Kudermetova, Mertens claimed her fifth major women's doubles title, defeating Hsieh and Ostapenko in the final.

 In November, Mertens teamed with Kudermetova to win the doubles title at the season-ending WTA Finals, defeating Tímea Babos and Luisa Stefani in the final.

+2026: Major doubles title and singles quarterfinal

+At the Australian Open, Mertens reached the fourth round in the singles event, where she lost to fifth seed and eventual champion, Elena Rybakina.
+In doubles, she teamed up with Zhang Shuai to win her third title at Melbourne, defeating Anna Danilina and Aleksandra Krunić in the final.
+As a result, Mertens returned to the world No. 1 ranking in women's doubles on 2 February 2026.